Texas vs Miami (FL) Players to Watch - Elite Eight

 Top Players to Watch: Texas vs. Miami (FL) - Elite Eight

-When the Texas Longhorns and Miami Hurricanes play in their Elite Eight matchup at T-Mobile Center on Sunday at 5:05 PM ET, Marcus Carr and Norchad Omier will be two of the top players to watch.
+When the Texas Longhorns and Miami Hurricanes square off in their Elite Eight matchup at T-Mobile Center on Sunday at 5:05 PM ET, Marcus Carr and Norchad Omier will be two of the top players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!